Théâtre-Musée des Capucines

 The Théâtre-Musée des Capucines, also known as the Théâtre musée des Capucines-Fragonard, is a private museum dedicated to perfume, and located in the 2nd arrondissement of Paris at 39, boulevard des Capucines, Paris, France.
 It closes on Sundays; admission is free.

 The museum was created in 1993 by the Fragonard perfume company within a former theater, the Théâtre des Capucines, dating to 1889.
-It exhibits 19th-century copper distilling apparatus, alembics, flasks, pots-pourris, and perfume roasters, as well as the animals and plants that provide raw materials for perfumes.
+It exhibits 19th-century copper distilling apparatus, alembics, flasks, pot-pourris, and perfume roasters, as well as the animals and plants that provide raw materials for perfumes.
 A collection of perfume bottles illustrates 3000 years of perfume making.